padm3-sh/onefinity/README.md

 ---

-# Version 0.4
+# Version 0.5 (Current)
-- Added 200 words for the word guesser game
+- Added two new words list -- animals and cities
-- Added attempt counter and points calculator for number guesser
+- Made slight adjustments to the code

 ## 📄 License
 This project is open-source and available under the **MIT License**.